-Holding a proper intervention means more than simply talking to your addicted loved one about the problem and pleading for him or her to change.
+Holding a proper intervention means more than simply talking to your addicted loved one about the problem and pleading for them to change.
 An intervention is a highly structured, formalized conversation that typically follows a specific format.
 Putting together something this complex often means spending weeks in the planning stages.
-Families can certainly do this planning on their own, without the help of a paid professional.
+Families can certainly do this planning independently, without the help of a paid professional—an intervention specialist.

-It is a good idea to use an intervention specialist if the addicted person has:
+However, it is a good idea to use an intervention specialist if the addicted person has the following: